 Once you have all of your buyer personas mapped, you’ll have a much better understanding of your buyer segments and the benefits you can offer to each.
 It also puts you in a great spot for the creation of another kind of persona: your brand persona.

-These few articles talk as though your brand persona is actually the person your company brand would be if it were, well, a person.
-We don’t believe this is right.
+While some articles talk about brand personas as though they’re actually the person your company brand would be if it were, well, a person, we don’t believe this is right.

-Your brand personality is a set of personal human-like attributes your brand can have - such as humorous or formal, plain-speaking or quirky.
-It forms part of your brand platform (along with brand values, brand mission, brand vision, and tone of voice).
-In this context it is a way of describing your brand as a person and it is an invaluable technique for creating greater understanding of a brand.
+Your brand personality is a set of personal human-like attributes your brand can have - such as being humorous or formal, plain-speaking or quirky.
+It forms part of your brand platform (along with brand values, brand mission, brand vision and tone of voice).
+In this context, describing your brand as a person is an invaluable technique for creating greater understanding of a brand.
 It’s not a brand persona though.

-But, if we agree that a marketing persona is a fictional character that represents a specific user or buyer type that uses our websites, or interacts with content or a product we offer, then we’d like to stipulate that a brand persona represents all user or buyer types that might interact with our brand.
+But, if we agree that a marketing persona is a fictional character that represents a specific user or buyer segment interacting with your website, content or products, then we’d like to stipulate that a brand persona represents all user or buyer types that might interact with your brand.

-And if we think in this way about our brand persona, as it being a person who interacts with our brand, rather than the brand itself, we can see exactly why the profiling of our buyer personas is a helpful precursor to the creation of a brand persona.
+So if we think of brand personas in this way, we can see exactly why the mapping of your buyer personas is a helpful precursor to the creation of a brand persona.

 How to create a clear brand persona without a split personality